-The Rivelin trail passes along the dam wall of the Walkley Bank Tilt mill dam (Havelock Dam).
+The Rivelin trail passes along the dam wall of the Walkley Bank Tilt mill dam (now known as Havelock Dam) from the small car park.
 The open water is maintained for recreational use and it is a popular fishing spot.

 History (C. 1750S–1950s)

 Also known as: Hallam Wheel, Havelock Steel & Wire Mills, Walkley Tilt.
-Known locally as Havelock Dam
+Now known locally as Havelock Dam.

 Main trades: Cutlery grinding, tilt forge, wire-drawing mill.